Nis200111/R26J-IT-020/README.md

-Navigate to the backend folder and run the server: cd backend pip install -r requirements.txt uvicorn main:app --reload --port 8000
+Navigate to the backend folder and run the server: cd backend pip install -r requirements.txt uvicorn main:app --reload -port 8000

 ### Frontend
 Navigate to the frontend folder and start the web app: